mkuthan/mkuthan.github.io/_posts/2022-07-07-gcp-api-usage.md

 What could we do?
 Open a ticket to the Dataproc support that we observe degradation of managed service?

 Wrong!
-If the root cause of the issue is not in Dataproc itself, the support does not help.
+If the root cause of the issue is not in Dataproc itself, Dataproc support does not help.
 {: .notice--warning}

 When you fill the ticket for given Google Cloud Platform service (e.g. Dataproc), the support takes a look at internal metrics and logs of **this** service.